 Australia has the highest incidence of skin cancer in the world.
-The combination of a predominantly fair-skinned population together with an outdoor lifestyle promoted by our climate, beautiful beaches and love of sport.
+The combination of a predominantly fair-skinned population together with an outdoor lifestyle promoted by our climate, beautiful beaches and love of sports.

 Over 200,000 Australians have treatment for skin cancer each year, yet many of these cancers are preventable.
 Skin cancer is generally detectable at an early stage so self monitoring and regular skin checks should be an important part of your health routine.